incpac/incpac.github.io/_posts/2021-08-20-cross-region-cross-account-s3-replication.md

 date: 2021-08-23
 ---

+__NOTE: This is no longer relvent as version 4 of the AWS module changed how a lot of this is configure__

 We're getting ready to live with a project I'm currently working on.
 This has led to the last few weeks being full on.
 Most of it relating to a lot of data replication.